 9. Ghosting or Ringing: Why Do Echoes Appear Around Corners in My 3D Print?

 Ever seen faint ripples or echo-like lines near corners or sharp features in your 3D prints?
 That’s called ghosting or ringing.
-It’s a common answer to the question: why do my 3d prints keep failing unexpectedly.
-It happens when your printer vibrates during quick direction changes, leaving surface defects on your model.
+It’s a standard answer to the question: Why do my 3d prints keep failing unexpectedly?
+It happens when your printer vibrates during rapid changes in direction, leaving surface defects on your model.

 Why Surface Ripples Show Up in Your 3D Prints